>

 Paul Oman

-Pittsfield, New Hampshire is a small community of about 5,000 people located in central New Hampshire.
+Pittsfield, NH is a small community of about 5,000 people located in central New Hampshire.
 Concord, the state capital is about 18 miles due west and the seacoast is about 35 or 40 miles east.
 Being not quite in the "Lakes Region", not in the White Mountains, and not on the seacoast, it gets overlooks by the tour books and visitors.
 We like that.
 It is a part of the state the people pass through but often don't stop.
 The town straddles the Suncook River and it was dams and water power that created Pittsfield and turned it into a typical New England mill town.
 The town became the hub community for the surrounding smaller towns.
 Pittsfield had shopping in its small downtown, jobs in the mills, and after 1869 railroad connections to the outside world.
 It peaked in perhaps 1900 with mansions along Main Street and stone / brick public building designed by well known architect.
 Its Pittsfield Academy was the school of choice for the region's young men and woman and it graduated some well known people.

 Today, the town is much different, a shadow of its former self.
 The mills are gone.
 The mansions are now apartment buildings.
 The